zaibabanu191-eng/SuperStore_DA/README.md

-# data-analyst-EL-Task2
+# data-analyst-Global_Superstore
-# Task 2: Data Visualization and Storytelling — Super Store Sales Analysis
+# Data Visualization and Storytelling — Super Store Sales Analysis

 ## Objective
 Create visualizations that convey a compelling business story from the Global Superstore dataset.